 Books & Music

-Cornering the market on classic Stumptown souvenirs — as well as stacks of cookbooks and planting guides — Powell’s Books on Hawthorne and Powell’s Books for Home and Garden are perfect outposts for transporting the city’s taste and green attitude home with you.
+Cornering the market on classic Stumptown souvenirs, Powell’s Books on Hawthorne is perfect outpost for transporting the city home with you.
 And with aisles of new and used titles, this local chain is a destination for bookworms.

 Part record label, part gift shop, Tender Loving Empire teems with made-in-Portland art, albums, tees and trinkets.
 Jackpot Records bucks the trend of downloadable music with expertise that’s worth its weight in CDs.
 Thumbing through their well-sorted selection of vinyl is time well spent, especially when you score a fairly priced, forgotten favorite, or a take a chance on a disc recommended by their tuned-in staff.